-In addition to programs offered at campuses in Australia and Vietnam and through RMIT's partnerships in Singapore, Hong Kong, China, Indonesia and Sri Lanka, the College of Business actively develops relationships with educational institutions and organisations around the globe.
+In addition to programs offered at campuses in Australia and Vietnam and through RMIT's partnerships in Singapore, Hong Kong, China, Indonesia and Sri Lanka, the College of Business and Law actively develops relationships with educational institutions and organisations around the globe.

 If you are a current student at one of our partner institutions, find out about programs offered at RMIT's campuses and advanced standing arrangements.

 Southwestern University of Finance and Economics, China

 Originally founded as the Shanghai Guanghua University in 1925, Southwestern University of Finance and Economics (SWUFE) is a key training base for senior level management personnel in the financial and economic sectors and key research base for the development of the financial industry.